 If you’re an online store that specializes in chocolates, jewelry or flowers, Valentine’s Day is probably the busiest day for you anyway.
 But don’t despair if your products aren’t traditionally associated with Valentine’s day.

 Believe it or not, people spend as much as $700 million on dog gifts during Valentine’s Day!
 IKEA Australia also organized a hugely successful Valentine’s Day campaign that offered free cots for children born 9 months from Valentine’s Day.
 You can make any product relevant to Valentine’s Day as long as you’re ready to think out of the box about the messaging.

 Another good option is to create bundled offerings.
 Chocolates and roses are still the most common gifts for Valentine’s Day.
 Offering a free box of chocolates with a Valentine’s Day gift purchase is a great idea.
 Another great offering on Valentine’s Day is free gift wrapping.
 That will definitely reel the customers in.

-Make sure you promote this gift guide- through social media, Pinterest boards, and email newsletters.
+Make sure you promote this piece of content through social media, Pinterest boards, and email newsletters.
+Try and tweak your gift guides by gender, and by categories to make them more personalized.
 Another innovative approach would be to have a basic chatbot on your website that actually guides your customers towards different gifts based on their partners’ likes and dislikes.
 That can be a huge differentiator for your website this Valentine’s Day.